strapi/rfcs/rfcs/xxx-v4-query-engine.md

 # Motivation

-We want to make sure we have a more flexible and powerfull database layer to build the futur features of Strapi.
+We want to make sure we have a more flexible and powerful database layer to build future features of Strapi onto.

 Moreover we want to provide a better experience and more possibilities for plugin developers and application developers to build advanced business logic into their plugins or applications.